4 Ways to Improve Physician and Provider Satisfaction

 Historically, the relationship between payers and providers is a complicated one.
 Though each group strives to provide what’s best for their patient community, maintaining a good working relationship isn’t always easy.
 Differing responsibilities, lack of communication, and financial pressures have long hindered a smooth rapport between these groups.
 Now, in the aftermath of COVID-19, both payers and providers are faced with new and unprecedented challenges that continue to disrupt an already tenuous relationship.

-Here, we outline the factors that contribute most to this strained relationship in a post-COVID landscape, their effects on patient care, and how both groups can cultivate a healthier, more collaborative relationship that fosters positive outcomes for patients and a better-functioning health system.
+Here, we outline the factors that contribute most to provider abrasion, the effects on patient care, and how both groups can cultivate a healthier, more collaborative relationship that fosters positive outcomes for patients and a better-functioning health system.

 The COVID-19 pandemic has had a long-lasting impact on every facet of the healthcare system, including the payer-provider relationship.
 Though obstacles in this relationship existed before the emergence of the virus, several post-COVID trends have created new burdens that are affecting the relationship.
 Some of these factors include: